Observing network dynamics through sentinel nodes: Results

 The second challenge is that, as noted above, we do not have the specific dynamics for this system.
 Fortunately, this is precisely the scenario where transfer learning is designed to help, allowing us to obtain $S$ under one dynamics and approximate $\overline{x}$ under another.
 Therefore, we implemented the coupled double-well dynamics on the reconstructed brain network, and simulated the state of the system over the same range of $D$ values as previously used (Fig.\ \ref{fig:demo}).
 We then extracted the optimized sentinel node sets and tested their prediction against the observed brain time series data.
-To assess the performance of our optimized node sets, we measured the error $\varepsilon$ and compared it to that obtained from completely random node sets (Fig.\ \ref{fig:brain}; see Supplementary Section \ref{sec:brain} for statistical results).
+To assess the performance of our optimized node sets, we measured the error $\varepsilon$ and compared it to that obtained from completely random node sets (Fig.\ \ref{fig:brain}; see Supplementary Section S15, including Tables S20 and S21, for statistical results).
 We find that, under the optimized sentinel node sets, $\varepsilon$ is on average $6.09\%$ smaller than under the completely random node sets.
 With degree-preserving node sets, $\varepsilon$ is on average $3.41\%$ smaller than that of random sets.
-These improvements may seem modest, but it was achieved under quite challenging situations.
+These results were quantitatively similar when we determined optimized node sets using any of the other three dynamics or a network variant of the Wilson-Cowan dynamics for neural masses \cite{laurence2019} (see Supplementary Section S15).
+At first glance, these improvements may seem modest, but to truly appreciate their significance, we must consider the conditions under which they were achieved.
 First, fMRI data are relatively noisy.
-Second, our attempt is to predict $\overline{x}$ without any \textit{a priori} data on the network or the relevant dynamic model.
-In fact, there is no reason to assume that the brain dynamics adhere to any of our four considered dynamic models.
+Second, our attempt is to predict $\overline{x}$ without any \textit{a priori} data on the network or the relevant dynamics.
+And yet, our method was still able to detect nodes with a discernible predictive advantage.
+In fact, we have shown that the results do not notably depend on the dynamics.
+Furthermore, there is no reason to assume that the brain dynamics adhere to any of our four considered model dynamics or the Wilson-Cowan dynamics.
 Therefore, even this seemingly small enhancement in accuracy is sufficient to demonstrate the potential practical utility of our transfer learning in empirical environments.